guilhem13/KnowLedgeGraph2/Readme.md

 }

  * id : id of the file (string)
- * author : Auhtor of the pdf file in metadata pdf file (string)
+ * author : Author of the pdf file.
+Metadata inside the file (string)
  * status : status of the uploading.
 May be "SUCCESS", "PENDING" or "ERROR" (string)
- * creation_date_of_file : Date when the file was created by the author ; pdf file metadata (string)
+ * creation_date_of_file : Date when the file was created by the author.
+Metadata inside the file (string)
  * creator : creator of the pdf.
 Metadata inside the file (string)
  * producer : producer of the pdf.
 Metadata inside the file (string)
  * subject : subject of the pdf.
 Metadata inside the file (string)